corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 In order to improve speed and memory usage when using the Archiving Service, JVM heap memory of the node can be increased to handle larger ledgers.
 In addition, the `transactionReaderPoolSize` config parameter can be adjusted upwards to use more CPU threads to increase speed, and increase the number of CPUs or cores a node has access to.

 {{< /note >}}

+## New in V1.0.3

+A new configuration option has been added which allows the Archive Service to skip/ignore transactions that have legacy `ContractStates` associated with them when deserializing causes exceptions.
+This configuration option is: `ignoreSnapshotExportFailures: true`.

+By default this value is false and the behaviour of the Archive Service is unchanged.
+However, if you are experiencing a `TransactionDeserializationException` (that then causes a `JsonMappingException`), this configuration option can be added, which enables these transactions to be skipped and a snapshot to be exported to JSON.
+The transactions that caused the failures won’t be included in the export.
+If a binary export is also created (where the data doesn’t need to be deserialized to start with), then you can have a true representation of your vault without issues.

 ## New in V1.0.2